pretix/pretix-docs/docs/tutorial/event.md

 ![Screenshot of dashboard for a demo event titled Example Conference, showing the title, buttons for sharing the event, the timeline, an overview of orders, payments and tickets left, as well as a field for internal comments.
 Not pictured: event logs for recent changes.](../assets/screens/event/event-dashboard.png "Event dashboard screenshot")

-This overview will probably display a warning that your organizer account is not yet active.
+This overview will probably display a warning that our organizer account is not yet active.
-If you see that warning, click the link and fill out the necessary information in the form.
+The first time we see this warning, we are going to click the link and fill out the necessary information in the form.
-Activating an account is a manual process and may take some time depending on the availability of our team.
+Activating an account is a manual process and may take some time depending on the availability of the pretix team.
+So, this warning may persist for a while even if all necessary information as already been provided.

 ## Customer and attendee data